 |Nutritional Guidelines (per serving)|

-Garnish with the grapefruit slice.
+Garnish with a grapefruit slice.

 Serve and enjoy!

-How Strong is the Sea Breeze?
+How Strong Is the Sea Breeze?

 If You Like the Sea Breeze